voldikss/coc-github/README.md

 **NOTE:**

-**[coc-git](https://github.com/neoclide/coc-git) already has this feature included and it provides more other useful functionalities, please use coc-git instead.**
+**[coc-git](https://github.com/neoclide/coc-git) now has this feature included and it provides more other useful functionalities, please use coc-git instead.**

 ![](https://user-images.githubusercontent.com/20282795/58370347-0331c400-7f38-11e9-8bb4-9ade97aad37e.png)